hirosystems/docs/docs/stacks-blockchain-api/how-to-articles/how-to-deploy-service-dependencies.md

+---
+Title: Deploy Service Dependencies
+---

-# Overview
+# Deploy Service Dependencies

 Now that you have installed Docker and started the API server, you should now deploy related service dependencies.

-# Deploying Service Dependencies

 To deploy service dependencies, run the following npm command in your terminal window: